Overview

 Information collected (APP 3)

-The type of information collected for employment or administrative purposes would typically include your name, date of birth, gender, contact details, email, job title and interests.
+The type of information collected for employment or administrative purposes would typically include your name, date of birth, gender, contact details, email, job title and interests (business/financial).
 Where relevant, we many ask for other information such as bank account details, tax file numbers, other financial information, driver’s licence details or details of directorships.

 This is not an exhaustive list, however, unless disclosed to you prior or as required under employment conditions, we will not usually collect sensitive information (e.g. race or ethnic origins, religious beliefs, physical or mental health or sexual orientation).